coolnikitav/CodingLearning/computer-architecture/000-review-questions-1,A,C,B,3,2.md

+## 8 - 1.9
+You are designing a system for a real-time application in which specific deadlines must be met.
+Finishing the computation faster gains nothing.
+You find that your system can execute the necessary code, in the worst case, twice as fast as necessary.
+- a: How much energy do you save if you execute at the current speed and turn off the system when the computation is complete?

+Energy is proportional to voltage squared.
+Also, if you want to execute at current speed, it is 50% less than twice as fast, requiring 50% less voltage.

+Energy_new/Energy_old = (voltage*0.5)^2/(voltage)  = 0.25

+Since the process is running 2 times longer, multiply the ratio by 2.
+So you save 50% energy.

+- b: How much energy do you save if you set the voltage and frequency to be half as much?

+Same as a?

 ## 7 - 3.14
 In this exercise, we look at how software techniques can extract instruction-level parallelism (ILP) in a common vector loop.
 The following loop is the so-called DAXPY loop (double-precision aX plus Y) and